Shoulder Joint Anatomy

 Frozen shoulder (adhesive capsulitis)

-It is a clinical condition characterized by painful and uniform restriction of all movements of shoulder joint.
-It occurs due to shrinkage of joint capsule leading to adhesion between rotator cuff and head of humerus.
+It is a clinical condition characterized by painful and uniform restriction of all movements of the shoulder joint.
+It occurs due to the shrinkage of the joint capsule, leading to adhesion between rotator cuff and the head of the humerus.

 Leave a Reply